Teaching Information for Clemson

 Teaching Resource Guide

 Part One is a student-centered template which you can rewrite to suit your needs.
-It notes specifically which elements are required by Clemson, and it is reviewed annually.
+It notes specifically which elements are required by Clemson and is reviewed annually by the Undergraduate and Graduate Deans.
 Since it uses a Word template, it is in an accessible format.

 Part Two is revised by applicable units on campus so that student resources and university policies are up-to-date.
 It can added to the end of your syllabus OR be saved as a separate document (a syllabus "part two"), thus making your syllabus easier to read.
 It is designed to be accessible and, for easy reading, has icons to help students track topics.

-Modify either document, adopt wholesale, distribute, post to Canvas, or search the Canvas Commons for #OTEI and import part two.
+Modify either document, adopt wholesale, distribute, and post to Canvas.
 It is your choice!

 OTEI COURSES FOR PROFESSIONAL DEVELOPMENT